horshack-dpreview/GeekbenchAutomationTools/readme.md

     -e <path>     - Path to geekbench executable
     -r <count>    - Geekbench run count per core (default is 3) -h            - This help display
 Note that because we execute Geekbench with only a single core enabled, both the single and multi-core results from each Geekbench run are effectively single-core tests.
-Because of this, the number of usable test samples for the "average" calculation is 2x the `-r` run count.
+Because of this, the number of usable test samples for calculated average is 2x the `-r` run count.